 FAQs

 No. A channel manager syncs availability and rates across booking platforms.
-A PMS handles that plus reservations, guest communication, operations, financials, and reporting.
+A PMS like Guesty handles that plus reservations, guest communication, operations, financials, and reporting.
 Most modern PMS platforms include channel management as a core feature, but standalone channel managers exist for operators who’ve built their own tech stack.

 It depends on your PMS.
 Some platforms like Guesty include native pricing optimization, while others integrate with third-party revenue management tools like PriceLabs or Wheelhouse.
 Native tools are usually simpler to set up.
 Third-party integrations often offer more sophisticated algorithms.
 For hosts with fewer than 10 properties, native pricing typically covers the need.